 Businesses are always looking for ways to lower costs, improve yields, and increase profitability in manufacturing processes.

 Take the industrial IoT, or internet of things, for example.
 All hype aside, the zeal for this young industry is driving explosive growth for manufacturers who produce IoT hardware and software connectivity.
 Other types of manufacturers benefit from the use of manufacturing metric algorithms being applied in their manufacturing processes.

-A huge amount of data is being collected and compared to quality and yield in order to continually adjust processes for the best results.
+A huge amount of data is being collected and compared to quality and yield to continually adjust processes for the best results.
 Manufacturing managers using equipment that can measure and adjust to these improvements will continue to improve product reliability and profitability.

 When economic times are good, sometimes even weaker manufacturing performers can succeed.
 Products are in high demand and inefficiencies may be hidden in pricing or volume.
 However, as the economy tightens with more difficult pricing and competition, the more efficient processes with the higher ROI will likely be more successful.

-We have continued to add technology to our heat staking and heat sealing equipment.
+Thermal Press has continued to add technology to our heat staking and heat sealing equipment.
 With the highest reliability and consistently impressive repeatability in processing equipment, Thermal Press is proud to produce industry leading plastic assembly equipment and controllers.